- Video: Immunizing Your Child – HiB (Haemophilus Influenzae Type B) Vaccine

-The Government of India has recommended use of pentavalent vaccine (LPV) – which is a combination vaccine of HiB with 4 others: DPT and Hep B. in 3 doses at 6 weeks, 10 weeks and 14 weeks of age.
-Booster dose of HiB at 12-15 months is recommended by the IAP (Indian Association of Paediatrics) but not included in the universal immunisation schedule of Government of India.
+The Government of India has recommended use of pentavalent vaccine (LPV), which is a combination vaccine of HiB with 4 others: DPT and Hep B in 3 doses at 6 weeks, 10 weeks and 14 weeks of age.
+Booster dose of HiB at 12-15 months is recommended by the IAP (Indian Association of Paediatrics), but is not included in the universal immunisation schedule of Government of India.

 Is It a Must to Give Child HiB Vaccine?